Create Config

 Acres of Parkland per 1,000, Janesville

 This metric is calculated by dividing the total number of city park acres by the population and multiplying by 1,000.
-According to the National Park and Recreation Association, the average American city has 9.9 acres of park land for every 1,000 residents.
-This metric has shrunk over time, as our population has increased while park acreage remains static.
+The average American city has 10.4 acres of park land for every 1,000 residents.
+Janesville’s average is 4 times the national average.

 View Data